Frequently Asked Questions

 Further information on the requirements for a manufacturers declaration can be viewed in BICON, or in the department’s Minimum documentary and import declaration requirements policy.

-As long as your RAT kits can meet the conditions listed in BICON or on your permit, the country of origin is not required.
+As long as your RAT kits meet the conditions listed in BICON or on your permit, you can import from any country.

 - Search ‘Test kits’ in the Quick search bar.